Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 The Kubernetes configuration must include three Node Groups:

-* *Application*: Hosts all Axway Open Banking components:
+* *Application*: Hosts all Amplify Open Banking components:
     * Some components will have a Horizontal Pod Autoscaler to support the peak load (Axway recommends configuring a node autoscaler).
     * Most components, particularly API Gateway, require low latency.
     * The typical components for the production environment are: